-- Understand the building blocks of friendship
+- Understand the building blocks of making and keeping friends

 - Learn about ways to help their child find friends

-The PEERS® program
+The PEERS® Program

 The Program for the Education & Enrichment of Relational Skills (PEERS®) is an evidence-based program for preschoolers, adolescents and young adults on the Autism Spectrum as well as those with Attention Deficit/Hyperactivity Disorder (ADHD), anxiety, and other socio-emotional challenges.
 Developed at UCLA by Dr. Elizabeth Laugeson, and offered in more than 70 countries, it is one of the few evidence-based, parent/caregiver-assisted social skills programs.
 We are pleased to offer the PEERS for Adolescents® Program at this time.

 PEERS for Adolescents® involves weekly group sessions currently offered online for motivated older elementary (grades 7-8) and high school-aged students experiencing difficulties with friendship.
 Each session concludes with a plan for real-world homework to apply and practice what they have learned in the group.
 Parents attend separate weekly sessions and are taught how to assist their children and teens in making and keeping friends during weekly socialization homework assignments.

 Program Requirements: Both teens and parent coaches must be able to attend group sessions once a week.
 The same parent coach who attends the parent session must be able to join their teen for the last 10-15 minutes of the teen session.

 For general information about this program, please visit